TylerGorshing/Mortgage-Calculator-1.0/README.md

 Probably the best thing I can do to improve my coding skills moving forward is getting feedback from knowledgeable people.
 Without external feedback, I don’t really know if my code is good or bad, and I don’t really know the best places to focus my efforts.
 Other than that, here are a few other areas I could improve the program.

-1. Basic code improvements:
 - Use custom classes and function definitions to help clean up redundant code
 - Use more comments and docstings to explain not only the different parts of the code, but also how the code works
 - Make use of name spaces and global variables to better organize monthly data and cumulative data
 - Include error handling to deal with silly human behavior

-2. Functionality Improvements for the next version:
-    - Add a GUI that accepts user input and displays the output of the program
-    - Output a CSV file using the csv package in the Python Standard Library instead of a messy text file
-    - Use the Matplotlib package to create charts and graphs from the calculated data to better organize the information for the user